 There are around 60 different pots of national funding included on the website, and you will be able to see how much you are earning from each of them compared with your peer practices.
 They include total funding, global sum, the various national enhanced services, 27 different QOF areas, locum allowances, GP Forward View money, among many others.
 You will be able to view all the different funding streams as soon as you sign up.

 Most of the raw data about practice income comes from NHS England, through a report by NHS Digital.
 The data is a completely accurate record of all the funding received by practices from NHS England.
 The only income it does not include is for private work.
-The raw data is pretty incomprehensible (view it yourself here), and our data experts have spent months putting it into a useable format.
+The raw data is pretty incomprehensible (view it yourself here), and our data experts have spent months putting it into a usable format.
 The data is for the previous financial year.
-So in September 2019, you should be able to access the data from the 2018/19 year.
+So in September 2019, the data for 2018/19 was added.